Brain Tumours

 Surgery

-Surgery is a mainstay of treatment and diagnosis of brain tumours.
+Surgery is a mainstay in the treatment and diagnosis of brain tumours.
 Traditionally, open surgery is performed to evacuate the brain tumour.
-However, technological advancements have helped the current neurosurgical practice diagnose and treat tumours via keyhole approach/ minimally invasive approaches.
+However, technological developments have helped the current neurosurgical practice diagnose and treat tumours via keyhole / minimally invasive approaches.

 A minimally invasive (keyhole) approach or endoscopic surgery is a less destructive alternative to open brain surgery and has transformed how brain tumours are treated.
 It allows neurosurgeons to identify and treat conditions within the brain with reduced risk and faster recovery.
 It has become a standard approach in treating certain types of tumours, depending on the type and location.